nikbearbrown/AI4ED/Papers/Evaluating_Tools_for_AI_in_Education__A_Structured_Framework.md

 models by providing them with relevant information.
-Finally, Stein (2002) presents Botball as a successful program for engaging students in engineering and computer programming, further demonstrating the potential of educational AI in these domains.]{.mark}
+Finally, Stein (2002) presents Botball as a successful program for engaging students in engineering and computer programming, further demonstrating the potential of educational AI in these domains.]

 [Bots and \"Bot Gardens,\" along with vector databases, play essential roles in advancing educational AI.
 As evidenced by insights from